 The picture above it from our model railway in our loft.
 We are building a castle out of old boxes and a kit we bought from the internet.
 Bert’s Butties sits just behind where the castle, when it is finished, will be positioned.

 After a month of not doing much writing in October, I’m back in the flow again.
 I have changed one of the characters because he didn’t quite work.
 I’ve made him tougher at the beginning and softer at the end.
 In a book, characters need to go on a journey to show they have changed.
 Drill certainly does now!

 I spoke at Child Bereavement UK’s schools conference in Guildford a few weeks ago telling teachers about Helping Children Think About Bereavement, a book I wrote several years ago.
 The hotel where the conference was had an amazing bookcase in its foyer that went from floor to ceiling.

 I also went to a wonderful afternoon tea with Mary Berry that the charity was running.
-The food was amazing – little sandwiches, scones, chocolate éclairs, strawberries, cakes, meringues, quiche; all served with loads of tea.
-Thank you Child Bereavement for a wonderful afternoon.
+The food was amazing – little sandwiches, scones, chocolate éclairs, strawberries, cakes, meringues, quiche.
+Thank you Child Bereavement UK!
 I wish some of our American friends had been visiting us because they love afternoon tea almost as much as I do!